On this page...

 Use of boats away from the Lizard Island Group requires a driver who has substantial sea experience in similar conditions(and preferably local knowledge) and demonstrates a very high level of competence using the boat.

-Flying is the only option for getting to Lizard Island.
-The fortnightly supply barge does not carry passengers.
+Flying is the only option for getting to Lizard Island - the supply barge does not carry passengers.
 The 260 km flight takes about one hour.

 For the current cost of flights, see Eligibility, bookings and costs/ Other costs

 Flights depart from the East Air terminal at General Aviation, Cairns Airport.
 This is on the opposite side of the runway to the domestic and international terminals, a 5 to 10 minute taxi ride away for which the cost is about $20.
-Allow at least 90 minutes between connecting flights in Cairns, and longer if you are connecting with an international flight.
+Allow at least 90 minutes between connecting domestic flights in Cairns.

-You must check in at the East Air terminal at least 45 minutes before departure to allow for preparation of the flight manifest.
+You must check in at the East Air terminal at least an hour before departure to allow for preparation of the flight manifest.
 Boarding may be denied if you are late checking in.